taka-rl/handwriting-digit-character-recognition/doc/deployment.md

    ![image](https://github.com/user-attachments/assets/1315b0ea-564f-4b61-a6ba-af4cb4b01101)

 - Environment Variables
-	- GCP_REGION: Region such as europe-central2
+	- GCP_REGION: Region such as europe-central2 (This must be the same as the `Location` that you wrote on the 3.Fill out the form:  )
 ![image](https://github.com/user-attachments/assets/8b3f2c9d-4d06-41b7-b950-b961c94ce3f1)

 6. Create deploy.yml